-His research primarily employs an inter-disciplinary approach and lies on the interface of science and technology studies, environmental studies, and development studies.
 His research aims to address two broad sets of questions; one strand engages with the democratisation of decision-making and emerging multi-scale environmental governance landscape, and the other deals with the politics of sustainability in the global south.